Seven Sisters creates a powerful and safe space for women's voices to be heard,

-In 2011 at 23 years old, I attended my first women’s circle and my life changed forever.
-The experience changed the way I related to myself and other women.
+In 2011 at 23 years old, I attended my first women’s circle; this experience changed the way I related to myself and other women.
 It installed a deep pride in being a woman; in appreciating the mysteries of my body and tuning into my inner knowing.
 It was a powerful space to experience us as women supporting and celebrating one another rather than judging and competing with one another.

 I was moved to make this experience accessible to as many women as possible – to create a place to share women’s wisdom and foster that safety, support, and transformation on a larger level.

 5 months later, with the enlisted help of supportive family and friends who each felt called to share their gifts to the vision, we ran the first event.

 Over the last 10 years the event has since called to many women, touching many hearts and transforming lives and up until this day has provided an important platform for women's voices, creativity and expression.

 Dr. Lauren Woodman

 Why Seven Sisters?

 When first exploring the idea of running a women’s festival, the name ‘Seven Sisters’ emerged with such strength and energy.
 It felt right.
 I appreciated the alliteration and the reference to sisterhood.

 Unbeknownst to me at the time, the name is adorned with a rich and vibrant history relating to the Pleiades star cluster.

 These seven stars are a theme of stories and legends relating predominately to women, which are carried by numerous cultures and nations around the world, including the Ancient Greeks, Chinese and the First Nations people of Australia, who hold the Dreamtime story of the Seven Sisters.
 I love that the name stimulates reflection of history and meanings, encourages women to share their stories and reminds us all that the light of the Seven Sisters Stars shine down on every woman—connecting us all.